Deepak4587/BikeSharingLinearRegression/README.md

 ## Contact
-Created by [@deepakdawny] - feel free to contact me!
+Created by [@Deepak4587] - feel free to contact me!